zimejin07/igaming-leaderboard/README.md

 /tests              → Jest + Supertest test suite /prisma             → Prisma schema and seed /middleware.ts      → Route protection for /admin

 ---

-Known Limitations

-    Admin credentials are hardcoded (demo purposes)

-    Token-based auth is for demonstration only (no sessions or JWT)

-    No persistent user login (token is stored in localStorage)

-    Avatar service uses open API (DiceBear)

----